 Understanding Hypotheses and Predictions

-A prediction, on the other hand, is specific to the study and experiment that you design to test your hypothesis.
-It’s the outcome you would observe if your hypothesis were supported.
-Predictions are often written in the form of “if, then” statements, as in, “if my hypothesis is true, then this is what I will observe.”
-Following our example, you could predict that, “If sparrows use grasses in their nests rather than twigs because grasses are the more abundant material in their habitat, then when twigs are more abundant, sparrows will use those in their nests.”
+On the other hand, a prediction is the outcome you would observe if your hypothesis were correct.
+Predictions are often written in the form of “if, and, then” statements, as in, “if my hypothesis is true, and I were to do this test, then this is what I will observe.”
+Following our sparrow example, you could predict that, “If sparrows use grass because it is more abundant, and I compare areas that have more twigs than grasses available, then, in those areas, nests should be made out of twigs.”
+A more refined prediction might alter the wording so as not to repeat the hypothesis verbatim: “If sparrows choose nesting materials based on their abundance, then when twigs are more abundant, sparrows will use those in their nests.”

-Let’s take a look at another example:
+Let us take a look at another example:

-Hypothesis: When planted alongside asparagus, marigolds will deter asparagus beetles.
+Hypothesis: Marigolds deter asparagus beetles.

 Prediction: If marigolds deter asparagus beetles, and we grow asparagus next to marigolds, then we should find fewer asparagus beetles when asparagus plants are planted with marigolds.

 A final note

 It is exciting when the outcome of your study or experiment supports your hypothesis.
 However, it can be equally exciting if this does not happen.
 There are many reasons why you can have an unexpected result, and you need to think why this occurred.
 Maybe you had a potential problem with your methods, but on the flip side, maybe you have just discovered a new line of evidence that can be used to develop another experiment or study.